 After facelift and jaw reduction and chin recontouring

 - Facemask—The facemask provided is meant to give support to the soft tissues of your face after surgery.
 It keeps them in their desired position, prevents dead spaces and the creation of scar tissue in them and reduces postoperative swelling.
-The facemask should be worn 24 hours a day during the first week.
+The facemask should be worn 24 hours a day during the 3 days.
 That is really important for the proper re-attachment of the chin muscle to the bone.
 Only during eating and showering it can be removed for a short while.
 Dr van de Ven will tell you during the preoperative consultation whether the facemask should be worn afterward or not.
 It can be washed at 60°C.

 - Soft food—If you had a chin height reduction you should not put force on your lower jaw during the first 4 weeks after surgery as it could break in the chin area.
 During these 4 weeks you shouldn’t eat raw meat or bite apples etc. Eat pasta or rice, well-cooked vegetables, and soft meat.
 Those shouldn’t pose any problems.

 - If you didn’t have a chin height reduction you might still choose to eat soft food during the first few days because of the wounds and swelling on the inside of your mouth, but you can basically eat whatever you like.

 - If you notice you can not open your mouth enough after jaw surgery—Muscles may have a cramped reaction after surgery.
 If this happens it is important to exercise the opening of the mouth every hour for 5 minutes with wooden sticks.
 Click here to watch a video with instructions of how to do this.